Indo-Gangetic Plain: History

 Extent of the Indus Valley Civilisation on the western part of the plains.

 The region was home to the Indus Valley Civilisation in 3000 BCE, which was one of the earliest human settlements in the Indian subcontinent.
 During the Vedic period (c.
 1500 – 600 BCE), the region was referred to as "Aryavarta" (Land of the Aryans).
 According to Manusmṛti (2.22), 'Aryavarta' is "the tract between the Himalaya and the Vindhya ranges, from the Eastern Sea (Bay of Bengal) to the Western Sea (Arabian Sea)".
 The region was part of what was historically referred to as Hindustan, a term used to refer to the whole of the Indian subcontinent.
 The term "Hindustani" is also commonly used to refer to the people, music, and culture of the region.

 The fertile terrain facilitated the rise and expansion of various empires such as the Mauryas, Kushan, Guptas, all of whom had their demographic and political centers in the Indo-Gangetic plain.
 The Maurya Empire existed from 4th to 2nd century BCE and unified most of the Indian subcontinent into one state, and was the largest empire ever to exist on the Indian subcontinent.
 The Kushan Empire expanded out of what is now Afghanistan into the northwest of the Indian subcontinent in the middle of the 1st century CE.
 Maritime trade along the Silk Road flourished during the period.
 The Gupta period existed from the 4th to 7th century CE and is noted for its arts, architecture and science.

 In the 12th century CE, much of the region was ruled by the Rajputs.
 In 1191 CE, the Rajput king Prithviraj Chauhan unified several Rajput states and defeated the invading army of Shihabuddin Ghori in the First Battle of Tarain.
 However, Shihabuddin defeated the Rajputs in the Second Battle of Tarain, which led to the rise of the Delhi Sultanate in the region in the 13th century CE.
 In 1526 CE, Babur swept across the Khyber Pass and established the Mughal Empire, which ruled for almost the next three centuries.

 The Maratha Empire founded by Chatrapati Shivaji, briefly captured the region in the early 18th century CE.
 The Sikh Empire was established by Ranjit Singh around the same time in the north western part of the region.
 The Europeans arrived in the end of the 15th century CE in peninsular India.
-The English East India company's in the Battle of Plassey (1757) and Battle of Buxar (1764) consolidated the company's power in the lower Gangetic plain.
+The English East India company's victory in the Battle of Plassey (1757) and Battle of Buxar (1764) consolidated the company's power in the lower Gangetic plain.
 With the defeat of the Marathas, the entire region came under the control of British Raj and remained same until the Indian Independence in 1947.